 Articles 20 and 21 of the Commission Delegated Regulation (EU) No 480/2014 of 3 March 2014 provide for applicable flat rates for indirect cost methods applied in other Union policies and the scope for their application in the CPR:

 For Horizon 2020: the Delegated Regulation defines the conditions under which a flat rate of 25 % for indirect costs may be applied to operations under the ESI Funds corresponding to the possibilities offered in Horizon 2020.
 All relevant elements of the methodology for the application of the flat rate set out in this regulation must be applied.
-These include the exclusion of direct eligible costs for subcontracting and the costs of resources made available by third parties, which are not used on the premises of the beneficiary, as well as financial support to third parties.on whose basis the rate is to be applied to calculate the eligible amounts
+Direct costs for subcontracting and the costs of resources made available by third parties, which are not used on the premises of the beneficiary, as well as financial support to third parties must be excluded from the costs on whose basis the rate is to be applied to calculate the eligible amounts (excluded from type 1 costs).

 For LIFE: the Delegated Regulation defines the conditions under which projects similar to LIFE could make use of the flat rate of 7 % of direct costs as set out in Article 124(4) of the Financial Regulation.

-In both cases, a reference should be made to the Delegated Regulation and the relevant article.
+In both cases, a reference should be made to the Delegated Regulation and the relevant article in the document setting out the conditions for support.

 From Member States' schemes for grants